DMouse10462/Self-Service/README.md

 // Create your connection instance. var s = new selfService;

-// Authenticate your connection by logging in with your credentials. s.login({"username": creds.username, "password": creds.password }, function(error, response, localService) {
+// Authenticate your connection by logging in with your credentials. - UNIMPLEMENTED s.login({"username": creds.username, "password": creds.password }, function(error, response, localService) {
     if (!error) {
       // Successful